InactiveGaming13/Plex-RPC/README.md

 9. On the machine running Discord, configure the `remoteConfig.json` file with the IP address of the server machine (STRONGLY RECOMMENDED: Use NGINX even on a local connection).
 10. (Optional but recommended) Create a venv with `python -m venv venv` and activate it with `source venv/bin/activate`.
 11. Install the requirements with `pip install -r requirements.txt` in the `Plex-RPC/remote` directory.
-12. Run the app with `python remote.py`, ENSURE THAT DISCORD IS RUNNING FIRST (The app will not break, but will throw an error and connect to discord).
+12. Run the app with `python remote.py`, ENSURE THAT DISCORD IS RUNNING FIRST.
 13. Start listening to something on Plex and the status should be displayed on Discord.

 ---